Example Instances of the TScore Project Infrastructure

 3. Visual Result

-Mathias Wittekopf, Vorübergehende Zustände for Voice, Piano and Projection.
+Mathias Wittekopf Vorübergehende Zustände for Voice, Piano and Projection.
 Movement 8 "Ricercata" (T.S.
 Eliott):

 1. Java source defining the score's semantics